-Learning is not some magical happenstance that falls all around you.
+Learning is not some immediately life-changing magical happenstance.
 Learning is about capturing the lessons that are happening all around you.

 That doesn’t happen automatically, or else we would all be learning the lessons that could make us extraordinary.
-It takes massive and relentless focus on becoming a learner.
-And that means going out of your way to make life your laboratory.
+It takes massive and relentless focus when becoming a learner, and that means going out of your way to make life your laboratory.

-You don’t wait for answers to magically appear.
+You don’t wait for answers to magically appear, you don’t learn only when you feel like it and you don’t learn only the lessons that you want to learn.
 You actively look for answers from everything around you.
-You don’t learn only when you feel like it.
-And you don’t learn only the lessons that you want to learn.

 Being willing to learn is different from hoping you will learn something.